stueyG1t/CMALT-Stuart/Core_Area_1.md

 In both cases, I developed support resources (PDF guides, workshop slides) and delivered drop-in sessions for staff.
 For the Backpack, I also worked directly with students to test workflows, ensuring the output reports were clear and actionable for learners at all confidence levels.

 {% include fig.html id="capabilitie-tool-ui" %}
 {% include fig.html id="diagnostic-scorm-embedded" %}

 ### 1c Reflection

 Effective deployment is as much about people as it is about systems.
 Early in my career, I underestimated the importance of change management — assuming that a technically sound rollout would naturally result in adoption.
 Experience has shown me the need for staged communication, targeted training, and active feedback loops to support both cultural and technical adoption.

+This aligns with Lewin’s Change Management Model, which emphasises the need to “unfreeze” existing behaviours, introduce change, and “refreeze” new practices to ensure sustainability.
+My approach now includes early stakeholder engagement and iterative feedback to support adoption.

+I am also placing greater emphasis on collecting data about system usage and learner engagement.
+While I have always understood the importance of data for justifying service development, I now prioritise data gathering earlier in the development lifecycle.
+This enables more responsive design decisions and supports evidence-led improvements.

+Student feedback during Backpack testing was particularly valuable in refining the interface and report clarity.
+Their insights helped ensure the tool was inclusive and usable across a range of confidence levels and devices.

 ### 1c Evidence